containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 ![img2](img/step_title_media_description.png)

-**Note:** If media is not specified, Podman Desktop will display the extension's icon providing the onboarding.
+**Note:** If media is not specified, Podman Desktop will display the icon of the extension providing the onboarding.

 #### Command